safe-global/safe-cli/README.md

 There're 3 operation modes:
 - **blockchain**: The default mode, transactions are sent to blockchain.
 - **tx-service**: Use `tx-service` command to enable it.
 Transactions are sent to the Gnosis Transaction Service (if available on the network), so you will be able to see it on the Gnosis Safe web interface/mobile apps.
 At least one signer is needed to send transactions to the service.
 Txs are **not executed**.
 - **relay-service**: Use `relay-service [optional-gas-token]` to enable it.
 Sends transactions trough the Gnosis Relay Service (if available on the network).
 If a optional gas token is set, it will be used to send transactions.
-For mainnet [you can check available gas tokens here.](https://safe-relay.rinkeby.gnosis.io/api/v1/tokens/?gas=true)

 Loading owners is not needed if you just want to do `read-only` operations.